This Holocaust Survivor Noticed A Detail In Charlottesville You Might Have Missed

 The article displayed a photo taken by Reuters of a riled Matthew Heimbach, leader of the white nationalist Unite the Right rally, who appeared outside the court to voice his displeasure after a judge denied bond for Fields.

-Although the white supremacist's clothing was largely overlooked by the media given the context, it was the first thing Jack saw.
-That's because Heimbach was wearing a T-shirt portraying a picture of Corneliu Zelea Condreanu, leader of the Romanian fascist Legion of Saint Michael the Archangel and the Iron Guard political party ― both linked to the Nazi party.
+Although the white supremacist’s clothing was largely overlooked by most people given the context, it was the first thing Jack saw.
+That’s because Heimbach was wearing a T-shirt portraying a picture of Corneliu Zelea Condreanu, leader of the Romanian fascist Legion of Saint Michael the Archangel and the Iron Guard political party ― both linked to the Nazi party.

 He was the face behind pogroms in Romania ― the large-scale violent riots against Jews that originated in Russia and then spread throughout Eastern Europe.
 The attacks killed tens of thousands of Romanian Jews during the 1930s and the Holocaust.